linuxmint/doc-user-guide/docs/printers.rst

 - Samsung
 - Xerox

-Look for Linux drivers on your manufacturer's website, download the packages and double-click them to install them with `Gdebi`.
+Look for Linux drivers on your manufacturer's website, download the packages and double-click them to install them with `Gdebi` (22 and older) or `Captain` (22.1 and newer).

 .. hint::